Roma Street station construction update - June and July 2026

 - Installation of permanent underground stormwater and sewer infrastructure including drainage pipes, manholes and gully pits along Roma Street.

-- Temporary road works including footpath upgrade works, road upgrade works, pavement removal, public lighting installation, and traffic changes.
-Intermittent short-term lane and footpath closures required with detours and traffic control in place.
+- Temporary road works including footpath upgrade works, road upgrade works, road and footpath pavement removal, public lighting installation, and traffic changes.
+Intermittent short-term lane and footpath closures will be required with detours and traffic control in place.

-- Continued service investigations and installation of sewer line, stormwater line, and utilities on Roma Street both at the main station and western services building.
+- Continued service investigations and installation of sewer lines, stormwater lines and utilities on Roma Street both at the main station and western services building.

 Acoustic shed, corner of Roma Street and Parkland Boulevard